Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free (up to 2 projects).
 Paid plans start at $4/user/month.

-9. Hive – Best for Flexible Project Hierarchies and Team Communication
+9. Hive – Best for Flexible Project Hierarchies and Native Team Communication

-Hive caught my attention for how well it integrated chat and task management.
-Instead of switching between Slack and a separate PM tool, Hive’s native chat keeps conversations tied directly to the project context, reducing the constant app-switching that burns focus time.
+Hive caught my attention immediately for how well it integrated chat and task management in one interface, which meant my team stopped bouncing between Slack and a separate PM tool.

 Pros: